ramyabygari/DUPChecker/README.md

 Violating the first two rules will definitely lead to upgrade failures caused by syntax incompatibility, which will be referred to as `ERROR` by DUPChecker; violating the third rule may lead to failures, which will be referred to as `WARNING` by DUPChecker, if the new version generates data that does not contain its no-longer-required data member.
 For other type of changes such as changing field type, DUPChecker will output `INFO` level information.

+### Checker of enum whose order is used in serialization

 ## Installation